Whakahoa Whakawatea Kaitoi Tangata Holdsworth Creative Spaces Fellowship

 Step 1: Check your dates

-- The deadline for applications has been extended until 5pm Monday 12 September 2022.
+- The deadline for applications is 5pm Monday 20 November 2023.

-Note: The project needs to start within two months of acceptance of the fellowship and must be completed within a 12-month period.
+Note: The project needs to start within two months of acceptance of the fellowship and must be completed within a six-month period.
+We anticipate the Fellowship beginning in January/February and to be completed by June/July.

 Step 2: Consider the requirements of the application